 - A practice ban will come into place 1 week before each event, 10 minute penalty applies.

-- All riders must register and display their number plate before practicing.
+- All riders must register and display their number when riding.

 - Riders must make their way unassisted to each special stage.